HiddenHarmsHub/comparison-interface/docs/installation.md

 If you are not using the dev container you will need to install the dependencies in the requirements.txt file.
 Using a python virtual environment is recommended but it is not necessary.
 If you want to run the Python linters and tests you will also need the dependencies in the requirements-test.txt file.
 The JavaScript and accessibility test requirements are covered in the [testing section](testing.md).

-To set up the virtual environment and install the python requirements use the following commands.
+To set up the virtual environment and install the Python requirements use the following commands.

 ```bash
 python3 -m venv venv